nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `addtask l/LABEL d/DATE [t/TASKTAG]`

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
-The new task will automatically be assigned the 'General' tag if the task tag parameter is not supplied.
+The new task will automatically be assigned the 'General' tag if the `TASKTAG` parameter is not supplied.
 </div>

 Examples: